marsipu/gsoc2021/README.md

 If you have ideas/suggestions about the project or would like to get in touch, you are welcome to use the [issues-section](https://github.com/marsipu/gsoc2021/issues) of this repository.

+The code of this project was transitioned to [mne-tools/mne-qt-browser](https://github.com/mne-tools/mne-qt-browser)

 ## Running the prototype

 You can try the current prototype in the branch `pre_integration` by running: